Ramush Haradinaj

-Ramush Haradinaj (/sq/; born 3 July 1968) is a Kosovo Albanian politician, leader of the AAK party, and the third prime minister of Kosovo.
-He is a former officer and leader of the Kosovo Liberation Army (KLA), and previously served as Prime Minister of Kosovo between 2004 and 2005.
+Ramush Haradinaj (/sq/; born 3 July 1968) is a Kosovar politician who served as prime minister of Kosovo from 2004 to 2005 and from 2017 to 2020.
+He was the leader of the AAK party from its founding in 2000 until May 2026, and is a former officer and leader of the Kosovo Liberation Army (KLA).

 Following the dissolution of Yugoslavia, Haradinaj was the KLA's commander for western Kosovo.
 Following the conflict, Haradinaj went into politics but soon resigned after becoming one of the KLA commanders charged by the International Criminal Tribunal for the former Yugoslavia (ICTY) with war crimes and crimes against humanity against Serbs, Romani and Albanians between March and September 1998 during the Kosovo War.
-He was acquitted of all charges on 3 April 2008.
-The prosecution appealed the acquittal and argued that it was not given enough time to secure the testimony of two critical witnesses.
+He was acquitted of all charges on 3 April 2008.Prosecutors appealed the acquittal and argued that they were not given enough time to secure the testimony of two critical witnesses.
 In 2010 the Appeals Chamber agreed and ordered a partial retrial in The Hague, Netherlands.
 The re-trial took just over two years and on 29 November 2012, Haradinaj and his co-defendant were acquitted for a second time on all charges.

 Early life and education

 Ramush Haradinaj was born on July 3, 1968, as the second of nine children in the village of Gllogjan, near Deçan, in Kosovo, which was then part of SFR Yugoslavia.
 He descends from the Thaçi tribe (fis), which traces its roots to Berishë in northern Albania, near the city of Pukë.
 Former Prime Minister of Kosovo, Hashim Thaçi, who is also a member of the Thaçi tribe, confirmed in an interview on the Albanian show Oxygen that Ramush Haradinaj is part of this tribe.
-He spent his youth in his native village with his parents and siblings, and completed primary school in Rznić (Irzniq) and secondary school in Dečani and Gjakova.
+He spent his youth in his native village with his parents and siblings, and completed primary school in Irzniq and secondary school in Deçan and Gjakova.
 After graduating from high school in 1987, he did his mandatory military service in the Yugoslav People's Army.
 After the Kosovo War, Haradinaj attended law school at the University of Pristina.
 Haradinaj also earned a master's degree in business from the American University in Kosovo, which is associated with the Rochester Institute of Technology in New York.